uktrade/tamato/docs/source/architecture/index.rst

 basket and transactions in an already "approved" basket.

-A workbasket is a `finite state machine <https://github.com/viewflow/django-fsm>`_ and a workbasket can be considered "approved" when it is in an `APPROVED`, `SENT`, or `PUBLISHED` state.
+A workbasket is a `finite state machine <https://github.com/viewflow/django-fsm>`_ and a workbasket can be considered "approved" when it is in an `QUEUED`, `SENT`, or `PUBLISHED` state.
 Other states include `ARCHIVED`, `PROPOSED`, and `ERRORED`.
 See below for a full map of the different possible state transitions.